jmnyarega/Playground/ReadMe.md

     solve a particular design problem in your code.

 ### Benefits of patterns
-  - They are a toolkit of tried and tested solutions to common problems in software design.
+  - It is a toolkit of tried and tested solutions to common problems in software design.
 They define a common language that helps teams communicate efficiently.

   - Kludges for a weak programming language.